Weather in ireland in February

 Explore castles and historic sites

-With smaller crowds allowing you to explore more peacefully, and cooler weather better suited to indoor attractions, February is a good month to visit some of Ireland’s iconic historic sites, with the winter vibe adding charm to the country’s medieval marvels.
+With smaller crowds allowing you to explore more peacefully and cooler weather better suited to indoor attractions, February is a good month to visit some of Ireland’s iconic historic sites, with the winter vibe adding charm to the country’s medieval marvels.

-Cozy up in traditional pubs
+Cozy up in traditional bars

 Warm up on a winter food tour